 The mile-long beach attracts two million visitors a year from the US and Canada.
 The break wall at the eastern end of the park which is frequented by fishermen, has the Fairport Harbor West Breakwater Light.
 Amenities include hiking trails, a playground and public restrooms.
 It’s also the home to Headlands Dunes State Nature Preserve.

 Corporalita: The cultivation of grace, ambidexterity, fitness and poise.

-Headlands is a free beach with plenty of parking and picnic areas.
-Just east of headlands is the Fairport Harbor Beach.
+Mentor Headlands is a public beach with plenty of parking and picnic areas.
+Just east of Mentor Headlands is the Fairport Harbor Beach.
 It’s smaller and there is a minimal charge for parking, but it has more amenities, a finer sand and is frequently sifted.
 You’ll find some playground equipment, snack shop and on occasion, rentals.